jp43/DockBox/README.md

     * **cleanup**: specifies if big intermediate files should be removed (yes or no).

+    * **site**: specifies the labels for the binding sites in case multiple binding sites are considered (site1, site2,...).
+See the example below.

     Below is a list of all the programs that can be used by MOBPred specifying if they can be used for docking or/and rescoring.